supply_chain_node Module

 Important

-This method simply updates the node’s list of successors.
+This method simply updates the node’s set of successors.
 It does not remove successor from the network or remove self as a predecessor of successor.
 Typically, this method is called by the remove_node() method of the SupplyChainNetwork rather than directly.

 Parameters